|

 8. Any player desired to transfer to another member club must request a release at least fifteen (15) days prior to the meeting of the Board of Directors at which roster and changes are to be submitted.
 Said player is responsible for the following:

-a.
-Notifying the manager of the former member club. b.
+b.
 Taking care of any financial or equipment obligations to former member club.

 10. In the case of controversy concerning a player’s release, the Board of Directors shall consider the matter and may award the release upon majority vote.